denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 ```

-If the stack exists the `EBS_STACK_ID` variable will be set with the Stack ID for future reference.
-Otherwise the `EBS` volume will be created.
+If the stack exists, the `EBS_STACK_ID` variable will be set with the Stack ID for future reference.
+Otherwise, the `EBS` volume is created.
-When creating the volume I first check if the `CloudFormation` template exists in one of the specified directories.
-If this is not the case, the script will exit and throw an error since the template cannot be found.
+Before creating the volume, I first check if the `CloudFormation` template exists in one of the specified directories.
+If the template is not found, the script will exit and throw an error.

 ```